 Attackers can use several methods to gain unauthorized access to a network, including phishing, malware, and social engineering.
 By separating the two networks, the attack surface is reduced since it becomes more challenging for an attacker to move from one network to the other.
 In a segmented network, an attacker who has gained access to the IT network would still need to find a way to access the OT network to cause damage.

-IT-OT network segmentation also brings a number of additional benefits:
+Proper IT-OT network segmentation techniques also bring a number of additional benefits:

 - Network segmentation makes it easier to detect and isolate cyber-attacks.
 Since the OT network is a closed system, any communication between the OT and IT networks should be minimal, and any unexpected communication can be flagged and investigated.
 Additionally, if a cyber-attack occurs, network segmentation makes it easier to isolate the affected parts of the network, limiting the potential damage caused.